alex3dd/dockerfile-patch/README.md

 These are the steps followed by 'dockerfile-patch' to dynamically patch your
 Dockerfiles:
-- It will load the original (not patched) Dockerfile
+- Load the original Dockerfile
-- It will detect the Docker image used by the Dockerfile (from the Dockerfile instruction 'FROM')
+- Detect the Docker image in the Dockerfile (using 'FROM' instruction)
-- It will run the detected docker image and gather system facts (with the script: 'default-facts.sh')
+- Run the detected docker image and gather system facts (with the script: 'default-facts.sh')
-- It will create a patched version of the Dockerfile (a patched Dockerfile means: Jinja2 template is rendered and inserted between the FROM and the rest of the Dockerfile)
+- Create a patched version of the Dockerfile (a patched Dockerfile means: a Jinja2 template is rendered and inserted between 'FROM image:release' and the rest of the Dockerfile)

 ### Why should I use it dockerfile-patch?

-This script will help you to patch/template existing Dockerfiles in order to add custom parameters:
+dockerfile-patch will help you to patch existing Dockerfiles in order to add custom parameters specific to your needs:
-- Insert your self signed certificate to existing Dockerfiles automatically
+- Inject your self-signed certificate into an existing Dockerfile.
+Why?
+Because you don't want to add a self-signed configuration to all Dockerfiles you create.
+Your Dockerfiles will remain clean and the patching process will be done automatically thanks to dockerfile-patch and your continuous integration tool.
-- Configure a proxy for apt-get / yum to download the packages faster during the build
+- Dynamically add a proxy parameter to apt-get to speed up the download
 - Insert files that are specific to your infrastructure

 ### Features of dockerfile-path